-Maintaining a proper balance is not always easy...but it is the best way of fostering healthy families and a healthy society.

-Is it proper for a husband/father or wife/mother to leave their family for an extended period of time (say, over a month)?

-Ideally, parents and children should live happily and peacefully in harmonious households.
-Extended separations from family are generally not in the best interest of the parties involved.

-But we don't live in an ideal world, and various non-ideal situations arise that may necessitate separations from the family unit.
-It sometimes happens that one must travel on extended business trips in order to maintain family financial health.
-While it would be nice to earn a living without having to travel, not everyone can manage this.

-In unfortunate cases of physical or emotional abuse, it may be necessary for the victim to separate from the abuser until the situation can be ameliorated.
-Separation in extreme cases is not only proper, but absolutely necessary.

-It is best to follow the advice of Hillel, as recorded in the Pirkei Avot: Don't judge others until you find yourself in their same situation.

-Is it proper to give an aliya to one who has a seiruv issued against them by a reputable beit din?
+Maintaining a proper balance is not always easyb fostering healthy families and a healthy society. out it is the best way of Is it proper for a husband/father or wife/mother to I extended period of time (say, over a month)? eave their family for an Ideally, parents and children should live happily and households.
+Extended separations from family are interest of the parties involved.
+But we don't live in an ideal world, and various non necessitate separations from the family unit.
+It som travel on extended business trips in order to mainta While it would be nice to earn a living without havin manage this. netimes happens that one must ain family financial health.
+In unfortunate cases of physical or emotional abuse victim to separate from the abuser until the situation Separation in extreme cases is not only proper, but on can be ameliorated.
+It is best to follow the advice of Hillel, as recorded i others until you find yourself in their same situation Is it proper to give an aliya to one who has a seiruv reputable beit din? issued against them by a

-And generally how should one interact with such a person?